kayazas123/camunda-bpm-dev-docs/releases/Performing-an-Alpha-Release.md

      * The step requires a VPN connection.
 Find all the details here: https://confluence.camunda.com/display/ADMIN/VPN
      * The how-to for running the containers can be found [here](https://github.com/camunda/camunda-bpm-dev-docs/blob/master/howtos/was-wls-autosetup.md)
-* Provide a test plan sheet as a copy from [the template](https://docs.google.com/spreadsheets/d/1K9xRFix6NFjnFJDVailOYPTkzJyQCA9yIrFcyFtC3KE/edit#gid=1656336280), make sure to prepare the server/database combinations to be tested before next step (Conduct Testing).
+* Provide a test plan sheet as a copy from [the template](https://docs.google.com/spreadsheets/d/1K9xRFix6NFjnFJDVailOYPTkzJyQCA9yIrFcyFtC3KE/edit#gid=1656336280), make sure to prepare the server/database combinations to be tested before the next step (Conduct Testing).
 Assign combinations of application servers and databases to devs.
-Make sure the major servers and database are tested once.
+Make sure the major servers and databases are tested once.
 It is not necessary to test multiple combinations of those.
-For an alpha, the coverage of JDKs, browsers and operating systems is not so important, so this choice can be left to the devs conducting the test.
+For an alpha, the coverage of JDKs, browsers, and operating systems is not so important so that this choice can be left to the devs conducting the test.

-**Only do this for the first alpha of a minor release (ie. the first alpha after a minor release)**
+**Only do this for the first alpha of a minor release (i.e. the first alpha after a minor release)**

-There won't be any Docker stack files for the new minor version in the Portainer Templates when the first alpha is build.
+There won't be any Docker stack files for the new minor version in the Portainer Templates when the first alpha is built.

-In order to make the new WAS & WLS Docker QA images available on Portainer, perform the following steps:
+To make the new WAS & WLS Docker QA images available on Portainer, perform the following steps:

 1. Add the new Docker stack files for WAS & WLS.
 You can use [this commit](https://github.com/camunda-ci/portainer-templates/commit/b0cd9b048e25820b0e4215b7522bb8fa3f563151) as an example.
 2. Include the new stacks in the lists of stack templates, like in [this commit](https://github.com/camunda-ci/portainer-templates/commit/7efd7a5f1e5b454c8a33dd7f8ecbb4e30a8eab66).